arsulegai/state-checker/README.md

 where you'll find the executable binary.

 **Note:**
-If the build is successful, docker-compose up should exit with status code 0.
+- If the build is successful, docker-compose up should exit with status code 0.
+- For generating a binary for the Mac.
+Please use the file `docker/compose/mac-build.yaml`.

 ## Run
 To run the application use following command format, assumes that generated